 Plague of Insects Ravages Monsanto GMO Cotton, Causing 15 More Farmer Suicides in India Whiteflies are often kept in check by spiders, but infestations can happen when predators are nowhere to be found due to chemical-intensive farming.
 The Monsanto Company has long denied its GMO crops and chemicals have had much of an effect on the Indian farmer suicide epidemic, but a new development is once again casting doubt on their assertion.
 While some claim that Indian suicides have been caused by an economic crunch in general, others point the finger squarely in Monsanto’s direction.
 In fact, recent rates have climbed as high as “one suicide every 30 minutes.”
-According to the Center for Human Rights and Global Justice, in 2009 alone 17,638 farmers committed suicide in India, amounting to one suicide every 30 minutes.
 In total, 290,000 suicides by farmers over the last 20 years have occurred according to the national crime records bureau of India.
 Plague of Whiteflies Destroys Cotton Crops According to this article from The Times of India, a massive swarm of whiteflies recently destroyed large amounts of cotton crops in Punjab, a state in northwest India.
 Naresh Kuma Lehri, a seed and pesticide dealer, described the scene to the Times.